netxms/netxms-doc/admin/agent-management.rst

 Agent configuration
 -------------------

-To enable NetXMS Agent proxy "EnableProxy" agent configuration parameter should be set to :guilabel:`yes`.
+To enable |product_name| Agent proxy "EnableProxy" agent configuration parameter should be set to :guilabel:`yes`.